 Then I became a mother.

 I became a mother to a beautiful little girl and things started to change.
 However, they did not change in their entirety.
 I was so conditioned to believe I deserved this toxicity.
+That toxic relationships were a way of living in this world.
+Everyone must have toxic relationships in their lives right?

 Then I became a mother to two very sick babies and things started to change even more.